3Hren/msgpack-rust/README.md

   there are high-level API, which provides you convenient interface using Rust standard library and compiler reflection, allowing to encode/decode structures using `derive` attribute.

+- **Zero-copy value decoding**

+  RMP allows to decode bytes from a buffer in a zero-copy manner easily and blazingly fast, while Rust static checks guarantees that the data will be valid until buffer lives.

 - **Clear error handling**

   RMP's error system guarantees that you never receive an error enum with unreachable variant.